 There is a lot of variation in what’s normal for newborns and their pooping habits.
 If Baby seems healthy, has relatively soft stool, and is gaining weight, there’s probably nothing to worry about.

-Now that Baby is a few days old, she will probably have finished excreting most of the meconium that coated her intestines during pregnancy, and will have moved on to a fairly liquid, yellowy-green mixture, though little dark flecks of meconium may show up in her new, yellowish stool for a little while longer.
-Baby will probably start by pooping between three and five times a day, before settling in to the schedule that’s right for her.
+Now that Baby is a few days old, they will probably have finished excreting most of the meconium that coated their intestines during pregnancy, and will have moved on to a fairly liquid, yellowy-green mixture, though little dark flecks of meconium may show up in their new, yellowish stool for a little while longer.
+Baby will probably start by pooping between three and five times a day, before settling in to the schedule that’s right for them.
 This could be as many as eight times a day, or as infrequently as every other day, or even more infrequently in some rare cases.
-As she gets a little older, this pattern will even out pretty quickly, and by the time Baby is about 3 weeks old, she will probably be pooping on a pretty regular schedule.
-And if she has been pooping a lot, which is common in breastfed newborns, she may settle into a pattern of pooping less often.
+As they get a little older, this pattern will even out pretty quickly, and by the time Baby is about 3 weeks old, they will probably be pooping on a pretty regular schedule.
+And if they have been pooping a lot, which is common in breastfed newborns, they may settle into a pattern of pooping less often.

 What kind of newborn stool is normal if I’m breastfeeding?

-If you’re breastfeeding, Baby’s pooping schedule, when she settles into one, may be pretty infrequent, because your breast milk may be well balanced enough for Baby’s system that there won’t be a lot of waste.
-On the other hand, though, she may poop as often as after every feeding, since she can metabolize breast milk so easily.
+If you’re breastfeeding, Baby’s pooping schedule, when they settle into one, may be pretty infrequent, because your breast milk may be well balanced enough for Baby’s system that there won’t be a lot of waste.
+On the other hand, though, they may poop as often as after every feeding, since they can metabolize breast milk so easily.